Maestro Fresh Wes

-Wesley "Wes" Williams (born March 31, 1968) is a Canadian rapper, record producer, actor, and author.
+Wesley "Wes" Williams (born March 31, 1968) is a Canadian rapper, singer, record producer, actor, and author.
 He is known professionally by his stage names Maestro Fresh Wes (formerly Maestro Fresh-Wes) or Maestro as a musician, and is credited by his birth name as an actor.
 One of the earliest Canadian rappers to achieve mainstream success, he is credited as the "Godfather of Canadian hip hop".
-His debut album, Symphony in Effect (1989), was the first certified platinum album by a Black Canadian artist.
+His debut album, Symphony in Effect (1989), was the first certified platinum album by a Black Canadian artist, and his 2023 induction into the Canadian Music Hall of Fame and 2024 Governor General's Performing Arts Award were each the first for any hip-hop artist.

 Early life and education

-Williams was born on March 31, 1968 in Toronto, Ontario to parents of Afro-Guyanese heritage.
+Williams was born on March 31, 1968, in Toronto, Ontario, to parents of Afro-Guyanese heritage.
 He is the oldest of three children and was raised in North York and Scarborough.
 He attended Senator O'Connor College School and then moved to L'Amoreaux Collegiate Institute for the remainder of his high school career.

 He attended Carleton University in Ottawa, studying law and political science for one year.